mad-lab-fau/gaitmap-datasets/README.rst

 branch.
 We will always just update a single commit on the gh-pages branch to keep the effective file size small.

-**WARNING:** Don't delete the `docs/_build` folder manually or by running the sphinx make file!
+.. warning:: Don't delete the `docs/_build` folder manually or by running the sphinx make file!
              This will delete the submodule and might cause issues.
              The `poe` task is configured to clean all relevant files in the `docs/_build` folder before each run.

 After an update of the documentation, you will see that you also need to make a commit in the main repo, as the commit hash of the docs submodule has changed.